Mrrampage/SD-test/README.md

 # SD-test
-a SD test project with weird problem
+a SD test project with weird bug